Manganese is a brittle, hard, gray-white critical metal that is vital for human life.

 According to the US Geological Survey, land-based manganese resources are large, but irregularly distributed.
 Indeed, in terms of abundance in the Earth’s crust, manganese is second only to iron among the transition elements.
 It is also roughly similar to iron in its physical and chemical properties, but is harder and more brittle.

-In 2016, global manganese production reached 16,000 MT, a slight decrease from 2015, when it clocked at 17,500 MT.
+In 2017, global manganese production reached 16,000 MT, a slight increase from 2015, when it clocked at 15,700 MT.
 South Africa, the top-producing country, accounts for about 78 percent of the world’s identified manganese resources, while Ukraine accounts for about 10 percent.

 4. There are large manganese reserves on the seafloor